 Harold is married to Redith Edwards and has two daughters and five grandchildren.
 He enjoys boating, outdoor activities, music, dancing, and watching sporting events.

 Leslie England is the Senior Vice President of Retail Banking at TNBANK of Oak Ridge.
 Leslie attended Tusculum College where she studied business, marketing and human resources.
 Her job at TNBANK consists of increasing the loan portfolio, deposits and fee income at all TNBANK locations.
 As a true Hometown Bank, TNBANK takes pride in being involved in the community which made it a great fit for Ms. England.
 Leslie is passionate about being involved and giving back to the community.
 She has served on the Board of Directors for Oak Ridge Boys & Girls Club, United Way, Emory Valley Center, the Oak Ridge Chamber of Commerce, and Oak Ridge Arts Council, and is currently on the Board of Directors for the Children’s Museum of Oak Ridge.
 In addition, Leslie is a Rotarian and will be serving as President of The Rotary Club of Oak Ridge in the yea 2018-2019.
-Leslie would make a great ASAP Anderson County Ally of the Year because substance abuse is something that has impacted people in her personal life and especially the double life she leads as rock star “Jada Blade.”
-Leslie has lost a number of talented, educated and loving friends to substance abuse.
+Leslie would make a great ASAP Anderson County Ally of the Year because substance misuse is something that has impacted people in her personal life and especially the double life she leads as rock star “Jada Blade.”
+Leslie has lost a number of talented, educated and loving friends to substance misuse.
 She looks forward to partnering with and representing an organization (ASAP) that encourages and assists people in education and assistance with respect and dignity.

 Stanton Martin is a Junior at Anderson County High school.
 Stanton describes himself as a Christian-Student-Athlete in that order.